-Sarcopenia has been further subcategorized as acute, chronic, primary, and secondary.
+The EWGSOP2 has further subcategorized sarcopenia as acute, chronic, primary, and secondary.
 Acute sarcopenia is when the condition lasts for 6 months or fewer and may be related to acute illness or injury.
 Chronic sarcopenia is 6 months or longer and may be associated with a chronic or progressive condition and an increased mortality risk (Cruz-Jentoft et al., 2018).
-Primary sarcopenia is considered age-related when no other identified causes are present.
+Primary sarcopenia is considered to be age-related when no other identifiable causes are present.
 Secondary sarcopenia is when a specific cause is identified with or without the addition of aging, such as disease, inactivity, and poor nutrition.
-There are several chronic diseases associated with sarcopenia.
-They include but are not limited to, chronic obstructive pulmonary disorder (COPD), cardiovascular disease (CVD), chronic heart failure (CHF), chronic kidney disease (CKD), type II diabetes mellitus (T2DM), human immunodeficiency virus (HIV), and cancer (Ardeljan & Hurezeanu, 2023; Xu et al., 2022).
+These subcategories were introduced in the latest EWGSOP2 guidelines to better describe the disease's clinical course for healthcare professionals and researchers (Cruz-Jentoft et al., 2018).
+To date, these subcategories have not been fully studied or utilized among research groups, nor have they been included in the latest International Classification of Disease, 10th Revision (ICD-10) (Anker et al., 2016; Cao & Morley, 2016).